NOTICE: Classes canceled today due to weather conditions. Check Blackboard for communication from your instructors.

 Attending college is an investment in your future, and SBU partners with you to make it as affordable as possible to come to SBU and achieve your goals.
-Your admissions counselor will work with you to help you maximize your financial aid options at SBU.
+More than 99% of SBU students receive financial aid!
+Your admissions counselor will work with you to maximize your financial aid options at SBU.

 SBU offers a number of scholarships designed to both reward and develop your unique talents.

-Men's Sports: Baseball, Basketball, Cross Country, Football, Golf, Soccer, Tennis and Track (Indoor and Outdoor)
+Men's Sports: Baseball, Basketball, Cross Country, Football, Soccer, Tennis and Track (Indoor and Outdoor)

-Women's Sports: Basketball, Cross Country, Golf, Soccer, Softball, Tennis, Track (Indoor and Outdoor) and Volleyball
+Women's Sports: Basketball, Cross Country, Soccer, Softball, Tennis, Track (Indoor and Outdoor) and Volleyball

 As a Christian university, it is SBU's privilege to award scholarships to students entering the ministry and to partner with churches who want to assist their students in pursuing Christian higher education.

-$2,000 per year if you are pursuing an academic degree in Biblical Studies, Christian Ministry, Church Music, Intercultural Studies, or Religion and Philosophy.
+Receive $2,000 per year if you are pursuing an academic degree in Biblical Studies, Christian Ministry, Church Music, or Intercultural Studies.

 SBU will match dollar-for-dollar up to $500 annually whatever amount your church contributes toward your education.
 Let your admissions counselor know if your church wishes to participate in this scholarship opportunity.

-$1,000 per year awarded to dependents of a full-time church-related vocational professional.
+Receive $1,000 per year if you are a dependent of a full-time church-related vocational professional.

-$1,000 per year awarded to dependents of someone currently serving full-time on the mission field for the International Mission Board (IMB), North American Mission Board (NAMB) or another approved missions organization.
+Receive $1,000 per year if you are a dependent of someone currently serving full-time on the mission field for the International Mission Board (IMB), North American Mission Board (NAMB) or another approved missions organization.